MichaelLoveMr7/A-comparison-of-password-characteristics-between-RockYou-and-other-password-leaks/README.md

 # The-analysis-of-passwords
-This project chose the Rockyou password data set in 2009 and 1.4 billion password data set in 2017 to compare the strength of them.
-After that, AI would be used for prediction of the passwords.
+This project utilized two password data sets.
+One is RockYou data set, which was from the RockYou company leaked in 2009.
+The other is 1.4 Billion Password data set dump firstly was found in an underground community forum in 2017.
+I also concluded all the characteristics of the passwords including numbers, letters, and special symbols.
+Meanwhile, I took advantage of zxcvbn scores, t-Test, and machine learning to get deep research into the passwords.